-The Management Control Committee - made up of 5 Directors, all independent and appointed directly by the Shareholders' Meeting for a period of three years - performs the powers and functions conferred by the applicable regulations upon the body with the control function and upon the internal control and audit committee, pursuant to Italian Legislative Decree No. 39/2010.
+The Board - consisting of 19 members - is tasked with the company's management, and performs guidance and strategic supervision duties.
+It appoints, among its members, the Managing Director, who oversees the management of the company and takes care of implementing the Board's resolutions, as well as the Board Committees.
+The Committee - consisting of 5 Directors, all independent - performs the powers and functions conferred by the applicable regulations upon the body with the control function and upon the internal control and audit committee, pursuant to Italian Legislative Decree No. 39/2010.